hyperi-io/hyperi-pylib/docs/standards/CODE-ASSISTANT.md

 ### NEVER:

 - ❌ Self-promote or use marketing language
-- ❌ Use as a git contributor in repos or commits
+- ❌ Use AI code assistant as a git contributor in repos or commits
 - ❌ Add git trailers: Co-Authored-By, Generated-with, etc.
 - ❌ Claim anything is finished or ready unless complete testing is performed
 - ❌ Claim anything relying on mock code is ready or finished